AaronGarman/AaronGarman/README.md

 * Final Project for FSU Mobile Programming course
 * User can deposit or withdraw money from their budget balance.
 This can be done manually or by SMS using a **broadcast receiver**
-* User deposits and withdrawals are stored in **Firebase Database**
+* User account information, deposits, and withdrawals are stored in **Firebase Database**
-* My contributions: Activites with UI, List View, Broadcast receiver
+* My contributions: Activites with user interface, List View, Broadcast Receiver

 <div align = "center">
     <img src='' title='Android Project Gif' width='' alt='Android Project Gif' />